 For Ahmad Joudeh, to dance is to exist.
 To give up dancing was not an option.

-In August 2016, Ahmad Joudeh’s struggle in Syria was reported in a news program on Dutch National Television.
-Touched by the story, The Dutch National Ballet organised The Dance For Peace Fund, which invited Ahmad Joudeh to The Netherlands.
+In August 2016, Ahmad Joudeh’s struggle in Syria was reported in a news program on the Dutch National Television.
+It was shown in many countries afterwards, including UK and France.

 In September 2019, SOS Children’s Villages International appointed Ahmad Joudeh as its International Friend.